AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 It is the responsibility of the prover selected at the beginning of an epoch to submit the proof of the epoch.

-The proof of epoch i must land in epoch i+1.
+The proof of epoch i must land after the proof of epoch i-1.

 ```mermaid
 sequenceDiagram